awsdocs/amazon-s3-userguide/doc_source/olap-writing-lambda.md

 exports.handler = async (event) => {
     const s3 = new S3();

-    // Retrieve the operation context object from event.
+    // Retrieve the operation context object from the event.
 This object indicates where the WriteGetObjectResponse request
     // should be delivered and has a presigned URL in 'inputS3Url' where we can download the requested object from. const { getObjectContext } = event;
     const { outputRoute, outputToken, inputS3Url } = getObjectContext;

-    // In this case, we're resizing '.png' images that are stored in S3 and are accessible through the presigned URL
+    // In this case, we're resizing .png images that are stored in S3 and are accessible through the presigned URL
     // 'inputS3Url'.
     const { data } = await axios.get(inputS3Url, { responseType: 'arraybuffer' });